StackStorm/st2/instructables/chatops.md

-Hi, and thanks for helping us try out our private ChatOps beta.
+Hi, and thanks for helping us try out our ChatOps beta.
 We value your feedback, and would love to hear it.
 Please send us a note at `support@stackstorm.com`, or come chat with us on IRC at irc://irc.freenode.net/#stackstorm.

 ## What is ChatOps